jacobovidal/mock-jwt-issuer/README.md

 | `iat`   | Issued At (UNIX time)   | Current time              |
 | `exp`   | Expiration (UNIX time)  | 1 hour from now           |

+> [!NOTE]
+> You may include any additional claims in the request payload.
+All fields provided in the body will be embedded directly into the resulting JWT payload.

 Example:

 ```bash